 - It’s difficult for an external agency to know your business as well as you do.
 This means that a recruiter may be more likely to overlook an otherwise qualified candidate who doesn’t satisfy every box on a checklist.
 In other words, a great candidate may be passed over if the recruiter doesn’t know when to be flexible in the candidate qualifications.

 - Depending on how the recruiter is utilized, the time savings for the employer may only come from the first stages of the process.
-In other words, the employer needs to recognize that the process of brining someone new aboard will still take time—and that must be accounted for.
+In other words, the employer needs to recognize that the process of bringing someone new aboard will still take time—and that must be accounted for.

 - There is an extra expense involved with recruiters—typically a portion of the new hire’s initial salary.
 Obviously, this expense may be quite high in some cases.
 The employer must decide whether this additional expense is worth the benefits noted above.
 Remember, however, that this cost is offset by the saved time and money from outsourcing tasks performed by the recruiter.